HCloward/syniti-hugo/content/dspCompose/Use_Cases/Edit_Active_Template_External_Rqst_Scnario.md

++++
+title = 'Edit an Active Template with an External Request Scenario that uses an Excel-initiated Request' solution = 'Data Quality'
++++

 # Edit an Active Template with an External Request Scenario that uses an Excel-initiated Request

 When a template with an external request scenario that uses an